-Moms Clean Air Force has formally endorsed the following bills in the 118th Congress.
-These bills, if passed into law, will help protect our children from air pollution and climate change, and safeguard their health now and into the future.
+The 119th Congress began on January 3, 2025.
+Moms Clean Air Force is watching for bills that, if passed into law, will help protect our children from air pollution and climate change, and safeguard their health now and into the future.
+We’ll list those bills below as they are introduced.

 Signing petitions, making phone calls and writing emails to legislators, and sharing your personal stories with your lawmakers can help advance policies that will benefit our children’s health and put us on a path to climate safety.